syncfusion-content/blazor-docs/blazor/message/severities.md

 ![Message Severity with Icons](./images/message-severity-icon.png)

-By default, severity icons can be displayed according to the severity type to make the user more understandable by visual information better than text.
-If the user does not wants to show the severity icons, it can be removed by setting `false` to `ShowIcon` property.
+By default, severity icons can be displayed according to the severity types to make the user more understandable by visual information rather than text.
+To hide the severity icons, set the `ShowIcon` property to `false`.

 The following example demonstrates the different severity messages without the severity icons.